-The Bible – in both the Old and New Testaments – speaks often about the worship of “other gods”.
+We often read of the worship of “other gods” in the Bible – in both the Old and New Testaments.
 In the Old Testament, we read of different nations worshipping their own individual gods, but the nation of Israel seemed to want to worship all of the available gods!

 As history progressed and the end of the nation of Judah approached, the prophets of the time frequently referred to the nation’s habit of worshipping various gods.